20 – 30 March 2019

 Print Room at the Coronet presents

-Cult Japanese choreographer Saburo Teshigawara stages his hypnotic, danced telling of Dostoevsky’s The Idiot in its UK premiere.
+Celebrated Japanese choreographer Saburo Teshigawara brings his hypnotic dance reimagining of Dostoevsky’s novel to the Coronet for its UK premiere.

-Teshigawara’s The Idiot is pure dance, fluid and intricately sculpted, which extends to its dramatic lighting, sound and costume design.
-Teshigawara and his long-standing artistic collaborator Rihoko Sato, embody the principal characters of the novel; Prince Myshkin (the Idiot) and the fascinating Nastasya Filippovna.
-Together they reveal the movement inside Dostoevsky’s words – silent voices, screams and moans, murmurs and sighs are fleshed out by their moving bodies, with their gestures in the space echoing the structural images in the novel.
+The Idiot is pure dance, fluid and intricately sculpted, which extends to its dramatic lighting, sound and costume design.
+Teshigawara and his longstanding collaborator Rihoko Sato embody the principal characters of the novel: Prince Myshkin (the Idiot) and the fascinating Nastasya Filippovna.
+Together, they reveal the movement inside Dostoevsky’s words: silent voices, screams and moans, murmurs and sighs are fleshed out by their moving bodies.

 A major figure in the dance world, Saburo Teshigawara has won international acclaim as a choreographer, director and performer for over 30 years.
 For The Idiot, he is performer, director, designer and creator of the sound score, which includes a Shostakovich waltz.

 The Idiot is once again testament to Teshigawara’s creativity, and his use of the body as an amazing artistic laboratory.

 “I knew it would be impossible to create a choreography taken from such a novel”, says Teshigawara.
 “But this impossibility has been key to our approach in creating something completely new.”